bringauto/fleet-protocol/README.md

 ## HTTP Interface

-The Fleet Protocol HTTP API is and HTTP API protocol representation.
+The Fleet Protocol HTTP API is an HTTP API protocol representation.

-Fleet Protocol Module can use the HTTP API to provide its statuses and commands thru simple and undestable REST API to easy integration with other services.
+Fleet Protocol Module can use the HTTP API to provide its statuses and commands through simple and undestable REST API to easy integration with other services.

 Fleet Protocol HTTP API is a standalone project and is not part of the Fleet Protocol v2 core specification.